qor/doc/plugins/media-library.md

 }
 ```

-And you're done setting up!
+### Basic usage

+After you're finished the setting.
 You could use it like this:

 ```go
 var product Product